If a custody order is already in place, how can I change it?

 If there is a custody order in place, can I take my kids out of the state?

 The custody order may allow you to take your kids out of the state, prohibit you from taking the kids out of the state, or not address this issue.
 The judge may require that you post money (a bond) or other security conditioned upon the return of the child to the state.
 If either you or the other parent take a child out of the state with the intent of violating the custody order, either of you may be charged with a felony.1

 If your order says you cannot take the child out of state or doesn’t address it, you may have to return to court to get permission to leave the state with the child, depending on how long you plan to be outside of the state.
 We strongly suggest that you talk to a lawyer who can review your custody order and advise you on what steps you need to take.
 Go to NC Finding a Lawyer for free and paid legal referrals.

 Can a parent who does not have custody have access to the child's records?

 In North Carolina, unless there is a court order stating otherwise, both parents have a right to access the child’s education and health records.
-Even if one parent has sole custody, unless the court order specifically prohibits the non-custodial parent from accessing the records, the non-custodial parent has a right to access those records.1 Therefore, if you believe that you or your child might be in danger if the abuser can see your child’s records (if, for example, your confidential address is listed in those records), you may want to ask the judge for an order stating that the abuser cannot have access to the records.
+Even if one parent has sole custody, unless the court order specifically prohibits the non-custodial parent from accessing the records, the non-custodial parent has a right to access those records.1 Therefore, if you believe that you or your child might be in danger if the abuser can see your child’s records becuase your confidential address is listed in those records, for example, you may want to ask the judge for an order stating that the abuser cannot have access to the records.
 For advice on when this type of order is usually granted, you may want to talk to a lawyer.
 You can find free and paid legal referrals on our NC Finding a Lawyer page.

 1 NCGS § 50-13.2(b)